ddries/OS-Dev/README.md

 - disk.asm: Include file with all disk-related routines: Currently, econd stage bootloader loading routine and FDD reset.
 - keyboard.asm: Include file with all keyboard-related routines.
 Currently, menu for Kernel/Shell choice.

+### Other files:
+- makefile: Used to compile the OS in UNIX.
+Currently, I have no file to compile in Windows.
+By the way, you can copy source code and compile yourself very easy.

 ## Warnings:
 ### Non-dangerous:
 - 16-bit Shell is buggy.
 If you're going to play with it, don't backspace when there are no more characters.
 Furthermore, shell may crash or get stuck sometimes.